McTavishLab/extensiphy/tutorial/extensiphy_tutoria.md

 ```

-The outputs will all appear in the `outputs` folder.
-When looking at your `outputs` folder, you'll see all the RAxML output files.
+The outputs will all appear in the `RESULTS` folder.
+When looking at your `RESULTS` folder, you'll see all the RAxML output files.

 ```
 extended.aln          RAxML_bestTree.consensusFULL  RAxML_log.consensusFULL            RAxML_result.consensusFULL